lhcb/bender-tutorials/getting-started/twouseless.md

     return 0
 ```
 As one clearly sees, these lines do nothing useful, but they are perfectly enough
-to be classified as the frist Bender code.
-Moreover the python module with these two function
+to be classified as the first Bender code.
+Moreover, the python module with these two function
 can already be submitted to Ganga/Grid, and Ganga will classify it as valid Bender code.
 Therefore this code is already _"ready-for-Ganga/Grid"_!
 {% discussion "The details for the curious students: how Ganga/Grid treat Bender modules?" %}